vitaliiivanovspryker/neuron-ai/README.md

 }
 ```

-Learn more about Tools on the [documentation](https://docs.neuron-ai.dev/tools-and-function-calls).
+Learn more about Tools in the [documentation](https://docs.neuron-ai.dev/tools-and-function-calls).

 <a name="mcp">